-This was even apparent when one of the informants observed that "ASWAp is clear in terms of its objectives and results but the problem is how to attain them; it is not clear since it is very weak in strategizing about how to operationalize the CAADP process"22.
+This was even apparent when one of the informants observed that 'ASWAp is clear in terms of its objectives and results but the problem is how to attain them; it is not clear since it is very weak in strategising about how to operationalise the CAADP process.
 Thus while the ASWAp is a beautiful CAADP inspired document, the main challenge is to translate it into practice.
 There are serious institutional challenges that have to be dealt with in order to strategically position the MoAFS to effectively lead the process.
-It is therefore not surprising that "it is always on the back foot responding to issues raised by different stakeholders particularly donors"23.
-The cobweb of institutional, organizational and managerial challenges affecting the MoAFS makes it extremely difficult for the MoAFS to exercise meaningful leadership in the CAADP process.
+It is therefore not surprising that 'it is always on the back foot responding to issues raised by different stakeholders particularly donors.The cobweb of institutional, organisational and managerial challenges affecting the MoAFS makes it extremely difficult for the MoAFS to exercise meaningful leadership in the CAADP process.

-5.2 Value Addition of the CAADP Process
+5.2 Value addition of the CAADP process

-5.2.1 Profile of the Agricultural Sector and Sector Priorities
+5.2.1 Profile of the agricultural sector and sector priorities

 It would be difficult to claim that the CAADP process has contributed in any significant way to raising the profile of the agricultural sector in Malawi.
-The agricultural sector has always been prominent in the country's socio-economic profile since the turn of the century (Devereux, 2002 and Chinsinga, 2004).
-The prominence of the sector can be credited to the devastating hunger crises that hit the country during the 2001/02 and 2004/05 growing seasons that affected 3.2 and 4 million people respectively.
+The agricultural sector has always been prominent in the country's socioeconomic profile since the turn of the century (Devereux 2002 and Chinsinga 2004).
+The prominence of the sector can be credited to the devastating hunger crises that hit the country during the 2001/02 and 2004/05 growing seasons and affected 3.2m and 4m people respectively.
 Since there is no meaningful alternative to agriculture as a source of livelihood, the incidence of the two devastating hunger episodes in a space of five years led to the intensification of efforts to revive the agricultural sector.

 These experiences turned food security into a highly charged political issue.
-Food security has thus since the 2001/02 hunger crisis "appeared in the platforms of politicians, on the agenda of policy makers, in the programmes of public bureaucracies, among the duties of village chiefs, and on the pages of national newspapers....and is thoroughly researched and debated (Sahely, et al., 2005: 17).
+Food security has thus since the 2001/02 hunger crisis 'appeared in the platforms of politicians, on the agenda of policy makers, in the programmes of public bureaucracies, among the duties of village chiefs, and on the pages of national newspapers... and is thoroughly researched and debated' (Sahely et al. 2005: 17).
 This was further reinforced by the dynamics of the 2004 electoral campaign.
-It distinctively reflected a strong national consensus for fertilizer subsidy as all leading candidates promised some kind of support to the smallholder agricultural sector.
+It distinctively reflected a strong national consensus for fertiliser subsidy as all leading candidates promised some kind of support to the smallholder agricultural sector.
 The differences among political parties in the subsidy proposals simply reflected the variations in the agro-ecological nature of regions considered as their strongholds.

-The overwhelming national consensus on fertilizer subsidy as a solution to the country's agricultural crisis translated into the FISP.
-Not only did its success raise the profile of the agricultural sector but also of the country as a whole as a potential model for a uniquely African version of the African Green Revolution (AGRA, 2009 and Chinsinga, 2011).
+The overwhelming national consensus on fertiliser subsidy as a solution to the country's agricultural crisis translated into the FISP.
+Not only did its success raise the profile of the agricultural sector but also of the country as a whole as a potential model for a uniquely African version of the Green Revolution (Chinsinga 2011; AGRA 2009).
 The importance of the sector was further underpinned by the concerted efforts to develop a sector strategy prior to the adoption of CAADP.
-The centrality of agriculture in the people's livelihoods has greatly contributed to raising the profile of the sector reinforced by the underlying logic of the country's political economy.
+The centrality of agriculture in the people's livelihoods has greatly contributed to raising the profile of the sector, reinforced by the underlying logic of the country's political economy.
 Food security lies at the heart of the social contract between the state and the citizens.